GBrachetta/Parfumier/README.md

 #### CKEditor

-This was my choice in order to give admins and users the possibility to enter text in Rich Text Format.
+CKEDitor version 4 was my choice in order to give admins and users the possibility to enter text in Rich Text Format.

 #### Quote all testing as noted in external doc